ganbuan/CyberNotebook/README.md

 ```
 sudo docker run -d -p 443:443 --name openvas mikesplain/openvas
 ```
-Access OpenVAS through the browser at <i>https://127.0.0.1</i>
+Access OpenVAS through the browser at *https://127.0.0.1*

 ## CyberChef
-<i>CyberChef</i> is a web-based application tool that can do encoding and decoding.
+*CyberChef* is a web-based application tool that can do encoding and decoding.
 It is often referred to as a "Swiss Army Knife" for data.
 This tool can be accessed [online](https://gchq.github.io/CyberChef/) or [downloaded locally](https://github.com/gchq/CyberChef/releases).

 ### Navigating the Interface
 CyberChef has four areas: